laonuo2004/MAGE-RAG/README.md

     ├── LongDocURL.jsonl                 # 2,325 QA pairs over 396 documents
     └── pdfs/4000-4999/<doc_no>.pdf      # Original PDFs
 ```

+> [!WARNING]
+> Processing LongDocURL can be time-consuming.
+If you only need to validate the pipeline, you can process MMLongBench-Doc alone.

 ### 1. Render PDF Pages as PNG Images